JamesHMcKay/jamesmckay-personal-a7bb4/index.md

             type: action
         image_align: center
       - content: >
-          ## *COVID-19 Data Portal*
+          ### *COVID-19 Data Portal*

-          *This Shiny R application was developed rapidly at the start of New Zealand's COVID-19 *lock-down*.
-With a robust data pipeline it has scaled to showing hundreds of different datasets in a simple user interface to help inform New Zealands economic recovery.*
+          *This Shiny R application was developed rapidly at the start of New Zealand's COVID-19 lock-down.
+With a robust data pipeline it has scaled to showing hundreds of different datasets in a simple user interface to help inform New *Zealand's* economic recovery.*
         image_position: left
         image_width: thirty-three
         image: images/Auckland-weekly-traffic-light.jpg